Last updated on Jan 16, 2018.

 A drastic change in memory usage or long garbage collection runs may indicate a critical situation.
 For example, in a summarized view of JVM Memory over all nodes a drop of several GB in memory might indicate that nodes left the cluster, restarted or got reconfigured for lower heap usage.

 JVM Pool Size (left) and Garbage collection (right)

 7. Search Performance – Request Latency and Request rate

 When it comes to search applications, the user experience is typically highly correlated to the latency of search requests.
 For example, the request latency for simple queries is typically below 100ms.
-We say “typically” because Elasticsearch is often used for analytical queries, too, and humans seem to tolerate slowness better in these scenarios.
+We say “typically” because Elasticsearch is often used for analytical queries, too, and humans seem to tolerate slowness better in such scenarios.
 There are numerous things that can affect your queries performance – poorly constructed queries, improperly configured Elasticsearch cluster, JVM memory and garbage collection issues, disk IO, and so on.
 Through our Elasticsearch consulting practice we have seen many cases where request latency is low and then suddenly jumps as a consequence of something else starting to misbehave in the cluster.
 Needless to say, query latency being the metric that directly impacts users, make sure you put some alerts on it.
 Alerts based on query latency anomaly detection will be helpful here.
 The following charts illustrate just such a case.
 A spike like the blue 95th percentile query latency spike will trip any anomaly detection-based alerting system worth its salt.
 A word of caution – query latency that Elasticsearch exposes are actually per-shard query latency metrics.
 They are not latency values for the overall query.